muratk5n/thirdwave/en/README.md

 Why not?
 The job may not involve high skill but there is clearly a demand for it.

-"Truck drivers cannot make the same amt of money as software developer"
+"Truck drivers should not make the same amt of money as software developer"

 ---